renataprs/Frontend-mini-projects/README.md

 Life led me down different paths, but I still enjoy conducting experiments occasionally.
 But now, instead of test tubes, I use VS Code!
 <br>

-I love to share my knowledge with others, then I hope you find something here that sparks your interest and inspires you.
+I hope you find something here that sparks your interest and inspires you.
 Feel free to provide feedback or collaborate with me on any ideas.
 Happy coding! ✨
 <br>
 <br>